sktime/sktime/docs/source/developer_guide/deprecation.rst

 * adding more arguments at the end of the argument list, with a default value that retains prior behaviour, as long as the new arguments are well-documented
-* refactoring of internal code, as long as the public API remains the same
+* pure refactoring of internal code, as long as the public API remains the same
 * changing the implementation without changing the abstract algorithm, e.g., for performance reasons

 The deprecation policy outlined in this document provides details on how to carry out